 If you don’t mind some zoom, this is easily one of the best webcams on this list.

-The Ausdom AW635 is the cheapest Ausdom webcam on this list, coming in at $69.99 on the official Ausdom Amazon listing.
-It’s half the size of the AF640, records in 1080p @ 30 fps, and has a built-in omnidirectional microphone.
+The Ausdom AW635 is one of the cheaper webcams on this list, coming in at $53.99 on the official Ausdom Amazon listing.
+It’s half the size of the Logitech C920, records in 1080p @ 30 fps, and has a built-in omnidirectional microphone.
 What makes it unique is its zoom.

-The Ausdom AW635 shoots zoomed-in video that fits about one head, making it ideal for video chats, but not much else.
+The Ausdom AW635 shoots zoomed-in video that fits about one head in frame, making it ideal for video chats, but not much else.
 There’s no way to control the zoom on the AW635, but if you want the focus to be squarely on you and not on your background, it will do that for you.

 As for its video quality, its colors tend to appear lighter than in real life, its autofocus tends to be sensitive and frequently adjust and it’s more prone to glare than the Ausdom AF640.
 Texture also doesn’t come across well on the AW635, making it a better choice for casual use than business use.

-Its price still makes it cheaper than other options on this list, and while it might not be as reliable as the Ausdom AF640, it will work if options become even more limited going forward.
+Its price still makes it cheaper than other options on this list, and while it might not be as reliable as the Logitech C920 or even the Logitech C525, it will work well if you don't want to break the bank.

 The use case for this one is pretty cut and dry- it’s a knock off Razer Kiyo, and a pretty good one at that.
-We talk about the Razer Kiyo a little further down this list, but it’s essentially a 1080p webcam built for streamers.
-That means it has included rim lighting to help brighten up the face, a unique feature that Angetube has copied fairly well here.
+We talked about the Razer Kiyo a little further up this list, but it’s essentially a 1080p webcam built for streamers.
+That means it has included ring lighting to help brighten up the face, a unique feature that Angetube has copied fairly well here.

 With 4 brightness modes (including off), you’ve got plenty of control over your lighting here, and you also have great control over positioning thanks to the wide-ranging vertical tilt and the full 360 degree swivel.
 This means you can give your photos the best chance they have to come out well, and our testing ended up giving us some great shots with good color and texture reproduction alike.
 The fear with a webcam like this is that the lighting would just be a cosmetic feature that wouldn’t appear photos, but the Angetube significant affected how well lit my face was on all of its settings.